-Can a courier driver collect a parcel including a forbidden item?
+Can a courier driver from UPS or DHL collect a parcel including a forbidden item?

 How can couriers discover prohibited items in a parcel?